aws-samples/aws-draco/README.md

 ### Cloudformation Linting

-Before uploading the CloudFomration templates the Rakefile will call the 'cfn_lint' task, for this to succeed, install the [AWS CloudFormation Linter](https://github.com/aws-cloudformation/cfn-python-lint).
+Before uploading the CloudFormation templates the Rakefile will call the 'cfn_lint' task, for this to succeed, install the [AWS CloudFormation Linter](https://github.com/aws-cloudformation/cfn-python-lint).